Chapter 3. Security Perimeter and Trust Boundaries¶

 return f"{SYSTEM_RULES}\n\n[USER_REQUEST]\n{user_input}\n\n{safe_docs}"

-That code does not "solve prompt injection forever," but it shows the right mindset: everything found or brought from outside must be marked as data, not commands.
+That does not "solve prompt injection forever."
+But it expresses the right engineering mindset: everything brought from outside should first be treated as data, not as a command.

-Another common mistake looks like this: the team builds one "smart agent" first and only later starts asking who it is from the IAM point of view.
+Another common mistake looks like this: the team builds a "smart agent" first and only later starts asking who it is from the IAM point of view.

 It is better to ask: